kaisenlinux/manpages-dev/category/Mount/mount.md

    Mount options for jfs
        iocharset=name
               Character set to use for converting from Unicode to ASCII.
 The default is to do no conversion.
 Use iocharset=utf8 for UTF8 translations.
 This requires CONFIG_NLS_UTF8 to be set in the kernel .config file.

        resize=value
               Resize the volume to value blocks.
 JFS only supports growing a volume, not shrinking it.
-This option is only valid during a remount, when the volume is mounted read-write.
+This option is only valid during a remount, when  the  volume  is  mounted  read- write.
 The resize keyword with no value will grow the volume to the full size of the partition.

        nointegrity
               Do  not  write to the journal.
 The primary use of this option is to allow for higher performance when restoring a volume from backup media.
 The integrity of the volume is not guaranteed if the system abnormally ends.

        integrity
               Default.
 Commit metadata changes to the journal.
-Use this option to remount a volume where the nointegrity option was previously specified in order to restore normal behavior.
+Use this option to remount a volume where the nointegrity option was previously specified in order to restore normal  be‐ havior.

        errors={continue|remount-ro|panic}
               Define  the behavior when an error is encountered.
 (Either ignore errors and just mark the filesystem erroneous and continue, or remount the filesystem read-only, or panic and halt the system.)

        noquota|quota|usrquota|grpquota
               These options are accepted but ignored.

    Mount options for msdos
        See mount options for fat.
 If the msdos filesystem detects an inconsistency, it reports an error and sets the file system read-only.
-The filesystem can be made writable again by  re‐ mounting it.
+The filesystem can be made writable again by remounting it.

    Mount options for ncpfs
        Just  like nfs, the ncpfs implementation expects a binary argument (a struct ncp_mount_data) to the mount system call.
-This argument is constructed by ncpmount(8) and the current ver‐ sion of mount (2.12) does not know anything about ncpfs.
+This argument is constructed by ncpmount(8) and the current version of mount (2.12) does not know anything about ncpfs.

    Mount options for ntfs
        iocharset=name